A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

-As our last investigation for the soft disk moving in a lid driven cavity, we study the sensitivity and stability of our simulations for choices of penalty parameters.
-In our explicit time stepping approach to coupling of the fluid and solid degrees of freedom, we expect a largest stable value of spring penalty parameter $\kappa$ for fixed spatial and temporal discretization parameters.
-Similar to our work on rigid-body FSI \cite{kolahdouz2021sharp}, we find the approximation for the $\kappa$ close to the stability limit by using the method of bisection.
-In principle, it is not necessary to use a damping parameter, but depending on the stiffness of the problem, we expect reduced numerical oscillations by using a non-zero value of the damping parameter $\eta$.
-To study the sensitivity of the numerical algorithm to these penalty parameters and their influence on the accuracy of the computed solution, we consider the case with $N=2$ grid levels, $\nu=0.499$, and the same time step size as before.
-We then vary the spring penalty parameter $\kappa$ and the damping parameter $\eta$ to obtain a heat map demarcating regions of stable and unstable behavior.
-The green region in Fig.~\ref{fig:heatmap_softdisk}(a) shows the stable $(\kappa,\eta)$ pairs that also satisfy the minimum tolerance $0.1 \, h_\text{finest}$ in the displacement between the two Lagrangian representations.
-Stable results are obtained for a fairly wide range of $\kappa$.
-Large values of stable $\kappa$ closer to the upper bound appear to need non-zero damping in order to maintain stability while stable $\kappa$ values closer to the lower bound do need seem to require additional damping.
-Additionally, using a very large damping parameter $\eta$ leads to instability regardless of the choice for $\kappa$.
-Fig.~\ref{fig:heatmap_softdisk}(b) and Fig.~\ref{fig:heatmap_softdisk}(c) assess the sensitivity of the result to stable choices of $(\kappa,\eta)$, the centroid's trajectory and the deformation at $t=10$~s for three distinctive choices of $(\kappa,\eta)$.
-Results obtained for different choices of penalty parameters appear to be virtually identical.
+As our last investigation for the soft disk moving in a lid driven cavity, we study the sensitivity and stability of our simulations for the choice of $\kappa$ and the impact of damping.
+Once again, we consider the case with $N=2$ grid levels, $\nu=0.499$, and the same time step size as before to study the sensitivity of the numerical algorithm to penalty parameters based on changes in the spatio-temporal discretization.
+Fig.~\ref{fig:kappa_eta_disk}(a) examines the sensitivity of the numerical algorithm to damping $\eta$ and its influence on the accuracy of the computed solution by varying $\kappa$ and $\eta$ to obtain a table demarcating cells with stable vs. unstable behavior.
+The numbers reported for cells with stable pairs is the maximum discrepancy between the two Lagrangian representations at time $t=10\, \text{s}$, shown as a factor of $h \equiv h_\text{finest}$.
+Stable results are obtained for $\kappa \leq 570$, without using any damping.
+The narrower range $200 \leq \kappa \leq 570$ includes results with an acceptable accuracy based on the maximum tolerance, i.e. $\norm{\Y(\s,t)-\X(\s,t)}_{\infty} \leq 0.1 \, h_\text{finest}$.
+On the other hand, choosing $\eta > 0$ can reduce the displacement error and broaden the range of effective $\kappa$ value.
+Additionally, using a very large damping parameter $\eta$ leads to instability, regardless of the choice for $\kappa$.
+Fig.~\ref{fig:kappa_eta_disk}(b) shows the maximum discrepancy between the two Lagrangian representations over time for three acceptable cases (maximum discrepancy equal or smaller than $0.1 \, h_\text{finest}$) from the table with a fixed $\kappa=300$ and different choices of $\eta$.
+Non-zero damping values are shown to further reduce spurious numerical oscillations.
+Finally, Fig.~\ref{fig:trajectory_softdisk}(a) and Fig.~\ref{fig:trajectory_softdisk}(b) assess the sensitivity of the result to stable choices of $(\kappa,\eta)$, the centroid's trajectory and the deformation at $t=10$~s for three distinctive and selected choices of $(\kappa,\eta)$.
+Results obtained for different choices of penalty parameters appear to be virtually identical and are largely insensitive to the values of $\kappa$ and $\eta$ within the acceptable region, i.e., the region with the maximum discrepancy equal or smaller than $0.1 \, h_\text{finest}$.